tadgeobrien/Hive-Monitor/README.md

   Next set of steps.

 - [ ] I think I should get a hive body and mout it to the physical box that I have and apply wire the basic electronics.
 Teflon tap around humidity sensor and 1/8" wire mesh around the hole.
+- [ ] Need an outdoor electronics box to put underneath to hold the scale components.
 - [ ] Then I should look at how I am going to secure and waterproof the stuff that I have.
 - [ ] Then start to look at how are you going to address the solar component of this.
+- [ ] Clear silicoln to cover any electronics that might be exposed (wiring mostly)

 # Hive Montitor